SpecFlowOSS/SpecFlow/docs/Bindings/SpecFlow-Assist-Helpers.md

     | Pink Floyd | Animals |
 ```

-With LINQ-based operations each of the above comparisons can be expressed using a single line of code
+With LINQ- based operations each of the above comparisons can be expressed using a single line of code

 ``` csharp
     [Binding]